 - 4.Make sure the configurations in Device Format closely matches the Take Format.
 This is elaborated further in the section below.

 - 5.Play the Take.

-In order to playback audio recordings in Motive, the audio format of recorded data MUST closely match the audio format used by the output device.
-Specifically, the number of channels and frequency (Hz) of the audio must match.
+In order to playback audio recordings in Motive, audio format of recorded sounds MUST match closely with the audio format used in the output device.
+Specifically, communication channels and frequency of the audio must match.
 Otherwise, recorded sound will not be played back.

 Audio capture within Motive, does not natively synchronize to video or motion capture data and is intended for reference audio only.
 If you require synchronization, please use an external device and software with timecode.
 See below for suggestions for External Audio Capture.

-A device's audio format can be configured under the Sound settings found in the Control Panel.
-To do this select the recording device, click on Properties, then the default format can be changed under the Advanced Tab as shown in the image below.
+Device's audio format can be configured under the Sound settings in Windows.
+In Sound settings (accessed from Control Panel), select the recording device, click on Properties, and the default format can be changed under the Advanced Tab, as shown in the image below.

 Exporting recorded audio in Motive.

 There are a variety of different programs and hardware that specialize in audio capture.
 A not very exhaustive list of examples can be seen below.